Vadeghan/01-Sleeping-In/README.md

 ```

 ## Extension
 Let's make this code even more useful by adding another parameter into the mix.
-Since school for us usually starts an hour later on Wednesdays, lets add a parameter called `wednesday`, which if True, also makes the output true.
+Since school for us usually starts an hour later on Wednesdays, let's add an argument called `wednesday`, which if True, also makes the output True.

 There's one catch.
-Because Wednesday is a weekday, if the user sets `wednesday` to be True, while setting  `weekday` to be False, they have just performed the impossible.
-As a result, you should return a None value, or the equivelent of that in your selected programming language.
+Because Wednesday is a weekday, if the user sets `wednesday` to be True, while setting  `weekday` to be False, they have just performed an error on their part.
+As a result, you should return a None value, or the equivalent of that in your selected programming language.
 This should be done whether or not `holiday` is True.

 ```
 sleepIn(weekday, holiday, wednesday) ==> output